On $2$-Selmer groups and quadratic twists of elliptic curves

 Given an elliptic curve $E$ over a number field $K$, the Mordell-Weil theorem implies that its set of $K$-rational points is a finitely generated abelian group.
 In particular, it has a torsion part and a free one.
 From a computational point of view finding the torsion part is the ``easy'' task (and is implemented in most number theory computational systems, such as PARI/GP~\cite{PARI2}, SageMath~\cite{sagemath} or Magma~\cite{Magma}).
 The computation of the free part is more subtle, and involves the \emph{descent} method (see for example section VIII.3 of \cite{MR2514094}), and is still an open question whether the proposed algorithms to compute ranks of elliptic curves end or not (depending on the finiteness of the Tate-Shafarevich group).

 The most effective way to compute the rank is to apply $2$-descent, which involves computing the $2$-Selmer group (see Definition~\ref{defi:2selmer}).
 Since computing the $2$-Selmer group involves hard computations, a natural question is whether one can give a bound for it.
-In \cite{Brumer} the authors give an upper bound for semistable elliptic curves in terms of the class group of $K(E[2])$ (which can be efficiently computed), and is the first article to show a relation between the $2$-Selmer group and a class group.
+Let $E$ be an elliptic curve of the form with $F(x) \in \Om_K[x]$ a monic irreducible cubic polynomial and let $A_K = K[x]/F(x)$ be the cubic extension of $K$ given by $F(x)$.
+In \cite{Brumer} the authors give, for $K=\QQ$, an upper bound for semistable elliptic curves in terms of the class group of $A_\QQ$ (which can be efficiently computed), and is the first article to show a relation between the $2$-Selmer group and a class group.